magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 The Dhamma is *paccattaṃ,* you must know it for yourself.
 To know for yourself means to practise for yourself.
 You can depend on a teacher only fifty percent of the way.
-Even the teaching I have given you today is useless in itself, even if it is worth hearing.
+Even the teaching I have given you today is completely useless in itself, even if it is worth hearing.
 But if you were to believe it all just because I said so, you wouldn’t be using the teaching properly.

 If you believed me completely you’d be foolish.
 To hear the teaching,